oslabs-beta/GraphQuill/README.md

 # GraphQuill

 ## What is GraphQuill?
   GraphQuill is a VS Code extension that performs GraphQL API endpoint testing within the VS Code environment.
-GraphQuill intends to remove the need for switching between VS Cdoe and GraphiQL, Postman, or another API development tool.
+GraphQuill intends to remove the need for switching between VS Code and GraphiQL, Postman, or another API development tool.

 ## Features
 ### **Core Features**